Bitcoin and Gold are two assets with a lot of die-hard believers. For these believers, this asset class seems like a safe haven.

 Bitcoin is more volatile than gold.

-Gold is under the control of Futures Market, while Bitcoin is not controlled by any party, and opposite to gold can’t be confiscated.
+Gold is under the control of the Futures Market.
+Bitcoin is not controlled by any party, and in contrast to gold, can’t be confiscated.
 On the other hand, the lack of government control makes Bitcoin more susceptible to scams.

 Bitcoin is easier to send and receive than gold.

-One of the primary differences is the government’s stance on these two assets.
-Bitcoin enthusiasts bet on it since the government does not control BTC, they cannot confiscate it.
-Being a great plus for Bitcoin, it is a minus too, as it prevents investors from entering because they are afraid of scams.
+Another primary difference is the government’s stance on these two assets.
+Bitcoin enthusiasts bet on it as because they know the government does not control BTC and therefore cannot confiscate it.
+Although this is a great plus for Bitcoin, it is also minus, as it prevents investors from entering the market as they are afraid of scams.

-Summing it up, gold is still a winner.
-People tend to turn to gold as the most safe-haven asset in times of political and economic uncertainties.
-It has always been a smart addition to any portfolio due to its historical reliability and real value.
+Summing up, gold is still a winner.
+People tend to turn to gold as the most safe-haven asset in times of political and economic uncertainties, and it has always been a smart addition to any portfolio due to its historical level of reliability and real value.